How To Know When Your Ovulating

 - Ovulation pain which is also called mittelschmerz, recognising lower abdomen pain can help pinpoint ovulation.

-Breast Tenderness the hormones your body produces entering your body right before and after ovulation.
+Breast Tenderness is the hormones your body produces entering your body right before and after ovulation.

 - Your vulva and vagina may appear slightly swollen, this occurs right before ovulation and usually on the side that you will ovulate from.